SkyKings-Guild/SkyKings/config.md

 | `STATUS_PING` | The role to ping for Hypixel status updates.
 This requires `STATUS` to be set. | Role |

 There are currently 19 different configuration settings you can change.

+## Editing the Config

+Editing the config is quite simple.
+Simply run the `config edit` command with the key and value like so.

+Example: `k!config edit PREFIX !`

+## Linking a Guild

+As you may have noticed, the `IN_GUILD` setting requires you to link your server to a guild.
+This can easily be done with the `setup` command, which will take you through an interactive setup process.